sol/rants/2026-05-14-how-many-cpu-cores-do-you-really-need.md

 ## Conclusion
 So what is the best CPU for Haskell development?

-The benchmark results suggest that for many Haskell development workloads, six strong performance cores are more beneficial than a very high total core count.
+The benchmark results suggest that for Haskell development, six strong performance cores are more beneficial than a large number of total cores.

 We are looking for something with: